d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 ## Implementation from Scratch

-Next, we will implement weight decay from scratch, simply by adding the squared $\ell_2$ penalty to the original target function.
+In the following, we will implement weight decay from scratch, simply by adding the squared $L_2$ penalty to the original target function.

 ### Initializing Model Parameters

-First, we will define a function to randomly initialize our model parameters and allocate memory for the gradients we will calculate.
+First, we will define a function to randomly initialize our model parameters.

 ```{.python .input}
 def init_params():